How well does your core business end-to-end process design (i.e. business model) deliver your vision?

 The first area of your end-to-end process is the introduction of new products.
 How do people become aware of your products?
 Typically this is done through marketing.
 But how good is your marketing?
 We only know how good it is if we examine the whole system.
 Does your marketing produce good leads for sales?
-Do your sales people provide feedback that allows you to improve your marketing?
+Do your sales people provide feedback that allows you to improve your sales marketing cycle?

 Once you have begun to understand your marketing system, its effectiveness, and how it interacts with the other parts of the system, you are starting to understand how your strategy will work or not work.
 Areas of concern should be noted on an action items list.

 The third area of your end-to-end process is order to remittance.
 What is your process for fulfillment?
 Have you measured your on-time delivery, % compete orders, quality and looked at your inventory?
 High inventory turns implies a good strategy to align all of the processes within your company.
-A good leadership strategy incorporates all of your critical processes.
+A good management leadership strategy incorporates all of your critical processes.

 Many companies focus 99% of their effort on the order to remittance process.
 You will probably find most of your lean and six sigma improvement efforts here too.
 Why?
 Because it is the most obvious place to find waste, see waste, and the easiest to remove waste.

 The only problem is that this is not where you find 99% of the waste.
-For most companies there is more waste in the other three processes, but many managers do not know what to look for.
+For most companies there is more waste in the first three processes, but many managers do not know what to look for.
 As a result, it is not considered for improvement or incorporated into strategy efforts.

 How do you keep your customers happy enough to re-order?
-This is about more than just a customer satisfaction survey; we are talking about working with your customer to improve their business.
+This is about more than just a customer satisfaction survey; we are talking about working with your customer to continuously improve their business.
 At General Electric they call this “At the Customer for the Customer.”
-GE provides training and assistance, often at no charge, in order to improve a customers business, save them money, and build a stronger relationship.
+GE provides training and assistance, often at no charge, in order to improve a customer’s business, save them money, and build a stronger relationship.